BLB Solicitors

 While many believe it’s morally wrong, gazumping is not illegal.
 The agreement between you and your seller is not legally binding until exchange of contracts.
 That’s why estate agents use the term ‘Sold STC’ – subject to contract.

-Buyers sometimes offer an inducement in return for the seller agreeing to remove the listing.
-However, that only reduces the prospect of another buyer becoming aware of the property; it does not prevent gazumping.
+Buyers sometimes offer an inducement for the seller to agree to remove the listing.
+However, this only decreases the likelihood of another buyer becoming aware of the property; it does not prevent gazumping.

 How to reduce the chance of being gazumped